Skip to content

 • Codex Harness Enhancements: Stabilized the Codex integration with telemetry reconciliation, proper auth.json generation for API key workflows, and unified flag formatting.

-• UI Quality of Life: Added a card/list view toggle to the grove detail agent list and introduced a power-user shortcut (Alt/Option-click) to bypass delete confirmation dialogs globally.
+• UI Quality of Life: Added a card/list view toggle to the project detail agent list and introduced a power-user shortcut (Alt/Option-click) to bypass delete confirmation dialogs globally.

 • Hub/Broker Synchronization: Resolved critical sync issues by tracking synced agents to correctly detect hub-side deletions, preventing deleted agents from being incorrectly re-proposed for registration.